London Heathrow Terminal 5

 Disabled Passengers

-• Disabled toilets are also available before security and after and are located alongside most toilet blocks.
+- Disabled toilets Accessible toilets are available both before and after security, conveniently located near most restroom facilities.